pbklink/motif-core/etc/motif-core.api.md

     protected getfieldCount(): Integer;
     // (undocumented)
     protected getRecord(): RankedLitIvemId;
 }

+// Warning: (ae-missing-release-tag) "RankScoredLitIvemId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface RankScoredLitIvemId {
+    // (undocumented)
+    readonly rankScore: number;
+    // (undocumented)
+    readonly value: LitIvemId;
+}

+// Warning: (ae-missing-release-tag) "RankScoredLitIvemIdList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface RankScoredLitIvemIdList extends CorrectnessRecord, BadnessList<RankScoredLitIvemId> {
+}

 // Warning: (ae-missing-release-tag) "ReadabilityColorSchemeGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)